dajinchu/tint-short/README.md

 ## Usage

+You do not need to clone this repo.
+Just install node.js and use `npx` in your terminal:
 `npx dajinchu/tint-short INFILE OUTFILE` to compile short machine INFILE to OUTFILE.
 IN should be a `.yaml`

 See [samples](https://github.com/dajinchu/tint-short/tree/master/sample)